dillonschultz93/movieApp/README.md

 provides reviews and provides links to streaming services (if available).

 ### Team Efforts
-Apple and Dillon’s responsibility was centered mostly around the front end.
+Apple and Dillon’s responsibility was centered mostly around the front end and click events.
 Dillon introduced the group to SASS, a CSS preprcessor that simplified the task of styling the application.
 Gabe and Kenny were responsible for writing the JavaScript that integrated with the API’s we selected.

 ### Challenges
 One of the biggest challenges we found early on was finding a dependable API